Articles

 What is BREEAM?

-BREEAM is a sustainability assessment method for all kinds of buildings.
-It essentially sets the standard for environmental performance, creating benchmarks for buildings to meet through their whole life performance, from design and specification through to construction and operation.
+BREEAM covers a range of sustainability assessment methods for all types of buildings.
+They are considered the leading certification system for environmental performance, creating benchmarks for buildings to meet through their whole-life performance, from design and specification through to construction and operation.

 What does BREEAM stand for?